How to Keep Your Mac Awake and Stop It from Sleeping

 • Only Shake If audio is playing, a specific app is running, Wi-Fi is connected, an external display is attached, CPU usage is above a threshold, or an external disk is connected

-• Paused When the display is locked, screensaver is running, Focus/DND is active, camera is in use, a specific app is in the foreground, or you're on battery
+• Paused When the display is locked, screensaver is running, Focus/DND is on, camera is in use, a certain app is in the foreground, or you're on battery

-This means your Mac stays awake during a 3-hour render but still goes to sleep normally when you walk away for the night.
+So your Mac stays awake during a 3-hour render, then sleeps normally when you walk away for the night.
+No babysitting.

 Why mouse movement works better

-Shake It On moves the cursor with subtle, natural-looking motion.
-This has a few advantages over the system-level approach:
+Shake It On moves the cursor with smooth, natural-looking motion.
+Why does that matter?

-• Corporate environments — IT departments often lock down Energy Saver settings via MDM profiles.
-Mouse movement bypasses this because macOS sees it as genuine user activity.
+• Corporate environments: IT locks down Energy Saver via MDM.
+Mouse movement bypasses that entirely because macOS treats it as genuine user activity.

-• Remote desktop — VNC, SSH, Screen Sharing, and TeamViewer sessions can disconnect after their own idle timeout, even if the Mac stays awake.
-Mouse movement appears as real activity to the remote software.
+• Remote desktop: VNC, SSH, Screen Sharing, TeamViewer all have their own idle timeouts separate from macOS.
+Mouse movement registers as real activity to the remote software, not just the OS.

 Getting started

-Shake It On requires macOS 14 (Sonoma) or later.
-It runs on both Intel and Apple Silicon Macs.
+Shake It On runs on macOS 14 (Sonoma) or later, Intel or Apple Silicon.

-3. The app appears in your menu bar with a cursor icon
+3. The app shows up in your menu bar

-4. Open Settings to configure your shake interval, conditions, and schedule
+4. Open Settings, pick your shake interval and conditions

-The default settings work well for most people: shake every 5 minutes, pause when on battery or when the display is locked.
-You can fine-tune from there.
+Defaults work well out of the box: shake every 5 minutes, pause on battery and when the display is locked.
+Tweak from there if you want.

 Frequently Asked Questions